Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Object Sorting

-Sorting is an occupational therapy activity for children with autism.
+Sorting is an important occupational and language building activity for autistic children.
 Collect various items such as play foods or toy blocks and have your child sort them into categories.
 Kids can also sort snacks by size, color, and similarities.
-Work on adding and subtracting with the snacks.
-This helps kids with colors, shapes, basic math, counting and more.
+Work on adding and subtracting with the snacks, and if you’re using smaller items, you can add an extra challenge by asking your child to sort the items using a pair of tweezers or their less dominant hand.
+This helps kids with motor skills, colors, shapes, basic math, counting, and more.

 Imitation and Mirroring

-Children with autism often struggle to make eye contact.
-A fun way to encourage the child to do so is by asking them to imitate you and/or others.
-Use a mirror or a game like patty cake as you help your child develop social and language skills.
-Games like Simon Says or Follow the Leader can also encourage imitation and mirroring skills for children with autism.
-These games can help improve social skills as well as motor skills in children with autism.
+Autistic children often struggle to make eye contact.
+A fun way to encourage them to do so is to ask them to imitate you and/or others.
+Imitation is also one of the primary ways children learn, so teaching these skills are helpful to support future learning and learning from peers.
+Use a mirror or a game like Patty Cake to help your child develop social and language skills.
+Games like Simon Says or Follow the Leader can also encourage imitation and mirroring skills for autistic children.
+These games can help improve social and motor skills.

 Music

-The rhythm, repetition and sounds of music can calm children with autism and teach them important language, communication, and rhythm skills.
-Share songs that rhyme, include physical actions, or incorporate daily activities like getting dressed or eating food, and provide kids with opportunities to shake maracas, bang pans and play other instruments as they make music.
+Music offers a powerful, multisensory experience for autistic children.
+The rhythm, repetition, and sounds of music can calm autistic children and teach them important language, communication, and rhythm skills.
+Share songs that rhyme, include physical actions, or incorporate daily activities like dressing or eating food.
+Let kids explore sound by shaking maracas, banging pans together, and playing other instruments as they make music.
+This can be a fun activity for autistic kids that allows them to create and experience music in their own unique way.

 Singing

-Encourage children with autism to sing.
-This is not only very important to child development, but for children to express themselves and be creative.
+Encourage your autistic child to sing.
+This is important for a child’s development, as well as their expression and creativity.
 Learn new songs together as a family.
 Play some of your favorite songs from when you were growing up.

 Dancing

-Lighthouse Autism Center celebrates Fun Fridays with a dance party!
-It’s important for children with autism to be creative in their movements.
-Dancing is very fun and expressive and supports motor skills and socialization!
+Lighthouse Autism Center often celebrates Fun Fridays with a dance party.
+It’s important for autistic children to be creative in their movements.
+Dancing is very fun and expressive and supports motor skills and socialization, and get out some energy!

 Swimming

-According to the Autism Spectrum Disorder Foundation (ASDF), swimming provides invaluable therapy for children with autism, as well as providing improved speech, coordination, social skills, self-esteem, and cognitive processing.
-Enrolling your child with autism into swimming lessons can be highly beneficial!
-Many children with autism are drawn to water for its calming, sensory experience.
-However, water can present as a major safety concern.
+According to the Autism Spectrum Disorder Foundation (ASDF), swimming provides invaluable therapy for autistic children, as well as providing opportunities for improved speech, coordination, social skills, self-esteem, and cognitive processing.
+Enrolling your autistic child in swimming lessons can be highly beneficial.
+Many autistic children are drawn to water for its calming sensory experience.
+However, water can also present a major safety concern.
 Drowning is the leading cause of accidental death for children and adults on the autism spectrum.
-According to the National Autism Association, accidental drowning accounted for approximately 90% of total U.S. reported deaths in children with an ASD under the age of 14.
-Furthermore, introducing your child to water in a safe way and seeking swim lessons has been proven to be highly beneficial for children with autism.
+According to the National Autism Association, accidental drowning accounted for approximately 90% of total U.S. reported deaths in autistic children under the age of 14.
+Furthermore, introducing your child to water safely and seeking swim lessons has proven highly beneficial for autistic children.

-Use a water table or a small inflatable or plastic pool, a bucket, or a bathtub.
+A water table offers a fantastic sensory play experience for autistic children, helping them develop critical neural pathways through tactile, visual, and proprioceptive exploration.
+Use a water table, a small inflatable or plastic pool, a bucket, or a bathtub.
 Drop items into the water to have your child scoop out with a kitchen spoon or tongs.
-Add toys, pompoms, balls and anything else that would engage your child in this fun and sensory exploration.
+Add toys, pompoms, balls, and anything else to engage your child in this fun sensory exploration.

 Swinging

-Swinging is a very therapeutic activity for children with autism!
+Swinging is a very therapeutic activity for autistic children.
 There are so many ways to use a swing for therapy.
 All Lighthouse Autism Centers include a swing in our play spaces.
-They are versatile in that they can be used for calming and self-regulation, or just a fun, enjoyable activity!
-Many parents of children with autism purchase sensory swings for at home use.
+They are versatile because they can be used for calming and self-regulation or just a fun, enjoyable activity.
+Many parents of autistic children purchase sensory swings for at-home use.

 Water Balloon Toss